---

 CREATE INDEX orders_tenant_status_idx ON orders (tenant_id, status);

-If the index contains all columns the query reads, the engine can satisfy the query from the index alone (Index Only Scan in Postgres; covering behavior in InnoDB with the right clustering).
+If the index **contains all columns** the query reads, the engine can satisfy the query from the index alone (**Index Only Scan** in Postgres).
 Example pattern:

 CREATE INDEX sessions_lookup_idx ON sessions (user_id) INCLUDE (last_seen_at);